 Inslee receiving his MVP award (Most Vocal Proponent) from Bold Iowa at the Hall of Fame Reception from bird-dog, Samantha Kuhn.
 Inslee received this award due to climate change being his main platform and always speaking about the issue at length during his stump speeches.
 He is also the presidential candidate with the best climate policy track record.

 Des Moines, Iowa

 Bird Dogs: Samantha Kuhn and Jeannie McCrea

 Samantha introduces Governor Inslee before his speech to the Asian & Latino Coalition.

 Bird Dogs: Jo Ironshield, Regina Tsosie, Michael Wilcox

-We put Jay Inslee in touch with Jo Ironshield, Regina Tsosie and Michael Wilcox to learn more about the impact of flooding on Davenport.
+We put Jay Inslee in touch with Jo Ironshield, Regina Tsosie, and Michael Wilcox to learn more about the impact of flooding on Davenport.
 Josie writes, “The visit went great.
-Insee talked a lot about getting off fossil fuels by 2030.
-We also talked about the Dakota Access Pipeline, the two marches, and the landowner lawsuit.
-And I was interviewed by CNN and The New York Times.”
+Inslee talked a lot about getting off fossil fuels by 2030.
+We also talked about the Dakota Access Pipeline, the two Bold Iowa marches in 2017 and 2018, and the landowner lawsuit.
+I was also interviewed by CNN and The New York Times.”